kastiglione/kastiglione.github.io/_posts/2019-01-25-unified-lldb-print-command.md

 command script import path/to/vo_else_po.py
 ```

+### swift_po

+The behavior described in this blog post is available in swift_po: https://github.com/kastiglione/swift_po.

+swift_po is a simple replacement for `po`, it avoids memory leaks caused by `po`, accepts object pointers, and automatically uses `vo` as demonstrated here.

 ### Epilog: Python LLDB Answers

 1. `@lldb.command("po")` -- decorator that registers the Python function as an lldb command named `po` (this overrides the builtin `po` alias)